 CDC (Centers for Disease Control) reports sodium is directly linked to high blood pressure, heart disease, and stroke.
-Those that already have hypertension (high blood pressure) are advised by their doctors to consume less sodium, but most individuals often don’t limit their sodium enough.
+Those that already have hypertension are advised to consume less sodium, but most individuals often don’t limit their sodium enough.

 Many do not realize how much sodium is in the food they eat, especially when eating out.

 Restaurants and pre-packaged meals from the grocery store usually have very high sodium content and there’s not a lot we can do to control that besides eating out less and eating fewer pre-packaged meals.

 However, we can control our knowledge about what we are eating and choosing better options.
 Before buying anything at the store, look at how many grams of sodium are in it.
 Is there a reduced sodium version of the same product?
 If so, select the reduced sodium option.

 More and more restaurants are also including nutritional information in their menus or online, so do a little research before you go out to eat.
 Some facts are startling.

 For example: One of the popular dishes from Cheesecake Factory is the Spicy Cashew Chicken.
 You can see there is 1810 calories and a surprising 4450 mg of sodium in the dish.
 That is nearly double what the recommended intake is for the entire day.
 Make sure you know what is in your food before you eat it to ensure you’re not consuming too much sodium.